Your cut-out-and-keep guide to help get through the coronavirus pandemic

 Waitrose

 Bell Street, Henley.
-First hour of trading each day dedicated to elderly and vulnerable and those who care for them.
-Opening hours: 8am to 9pm Monday to Friday, 8am to 8pm Saturday, 10am to 4pm Sunday.
+First hour of trading each day dedicated to elderly, vulnerable and carers.
+Open: 8am to 9pm Monday to Friday, 8am to 8pm Saturday, 10am to 4pm Sunday.
 Number of customers in the shop is restricted, queuing is possible before entering.
-Two-metre distance rule when shopping.
+2m distance rule when shopping.
 A selection of daily essentials for NHS staff has been put aside and they have a dedicated till.
-Limit of three for any specific grocery item and a maximum of two packets of toilet roll per customer.
+Limit of three for any specific grocery item and maximum of two packets of toilet roll per customer.
 No restrictions on fresh fruit and vegetables, beers, wines, cider or spirits.
-Tel (01491) 410440
+Tel (01491) 410440.

 Church Street, Caversham.
-First hour of trading each day dedicated to elderly and vulnerable and those who care for them.
-Opening hours: 8am to 9pm Monday to Friday, 8am to 8pm Saturday, 10am to 4pm Sunday.
+First hour of trading each day dedicated to elderly, vulnerable and carers.
+Open: 8am to 9pm Monday to Friday, 8am to 8pm Saturday, 10am to 4pm Sunday.
 Number of customers in the shop is restricted, queuing is possible before entering.
 Two-metre distance rule when shopping.
 A selection of daily essentials for NHS staff has been put aside and they have a dedicated till.
 Limit of three for any specific grocery item and a maximum of two packets of toilet roll per customer.
 No restrictions on fresh fruit and vegetables, beers, wines, cider or spirits.
-Tel 0118 948 2912
+Tel 0118 948 2912.

 Tesco